will62794/will62794.github.io/_drafts/2025-04-09-transformers-not-transactions.md

 <!-- In such a world, we might argue that "lost update" isn't a "true" anomaly at all, since if two transactions conflict by writing to the same key, what's the problem?
 One of them will commit after the other, and the database state will then reflect this as it should, and from an external observer's perspective (i.e. another transaction), this is no different than if the two transactions had executed in some serial order.  -->

-### Write Skew
+### Write Skew and a Generalized View of Anomalies

-This transformer model also gives us a nice way to see that *lost update* can be seen as a special case of a more general class of anomalies.
+This transformer model also gives us a nice way to see that *lost update* can really be seen as a special case of a more general class of anomalies.
+In particular, two transactions writing to the same key is not a fundamental condition for this class of anomalies, it just occurs in the *lost update* special case.

 For example, we can also consider *write skew* within this framework, the canonical anomaly permitted under snapshot isolation.
 Essentially, write skew manifests when two transactions don't write to intersecting key sets, but they both update keys in a way that may break some external "semantic" constraint.
 As illustrated again in Cerone via a classical example:

 <div style="text-align: center">
 <img src="/assets/diagrams/txn-transformers/cerone-write-skew.png" alt="Transaction Isolation Models" width=710 style="border: 1px solid gray;padding: 2px;">